hkaab/cqrs-bank/readme.md

-# CQRS-BANK
-# CQRS and Event Sourcing with TypeScript and RxJS
+# Simple CQRS-BANK : CQRS and Event Sourcing with TypeScript and RxJS

 # Project Overview